Compression Set in Gaskets: What It Is and How to Prevent It

 What is Compression Set in Gaskets?

-Compression set refers to the permanent deformation that can occur in foam gasket materials.
-Designed to compress, these gaskets create a dense barrier that effectively seals out moisture, dust, and other contaminants.
+Compression set refers to permanent deformation in foam gasket materials.
+When made from materials engineered to compress, these gaskets create a dense barrier that seals out moisture, dust and other contaminants.

-Over time, continuous pressure can permanently alter the foam, resulting in an indentation.
-This means the gasket doesn’t return to its original thickness when the enclosure is opened.
-In essence, compression set happens when a material remains deformed after being subjected to pressure.
+Over time, continuous pressure can permanently alter the foam, resulting in a permanent loss of thickness.
+In other words, the gasket doesn’t fully rebound after compression and may no longer maintain a reliable seal.
+Compression set occurs when a material becomes permanently deformed after prolonged exposure to pressure.

 Compression set is measured as a percentage.
 As you compare materials, a lower percentage indicates the material can better withstand long-term pressure without becoming permanently deformed or taking a compression set.